 - Up to 5 resources in MLA or APA format

 - Associated paper or essay (Optional, though strongly encouraged)

 CLICK HERE for sample proposals.

 Yes.
-At the most recent Symposium in 2019 we received 208 proposal and selected 94.
-There are many resources on this site to help you submit a high-quality proposal.
+This year we received 187 proposals and selected about 90 to present.
+There are many resources on this site to help you submit a high-quality proposal in the future .
 CLICK HERE for tips and sample excellent proposals.

-Who selects presenters & what process do they use?
+Who selected presenters & what process did they use?

-A committee made up of honors faculty from diverse colleges and disciplines reviews all the proposals to choose this year’s presenters.
-These proposals are screened anonymously, meaning that any identifying information is not seen by the selection committee.
+A committee made up of honors faculty from diverse colleges and disciplines reviewed all the proposals to choose this year’s presenters.
+These proposals were screened anonymously, meaning that any identifying information was not seen by the selection committee.

 Can I attend the Symposium just to watch presentations?